 What Is An Invitation?

-Whether birthday or wedding invitation, one aim is to satisfy your readers with the quality of your invitation.
+Whether birthday invitation or wedding invitation, one aim is to satisfy your readers with the quality of your invitation.
 Always keep in mind to present comprehensive details.
-Do not mislead your readers rather try to impress them with your product.
+Do not mislead your readers; rather, try to impress them with your product.
 Below are steps to follow on how to make an invitation.